carsonoid/vitess-operator/README.md

 - [x] Create a StatefulSet for each VitessTablet in a VitessCluster
 - [x] Create a Job to elect the initial master in each VitessShard
+- [ ] Create ServiceAccounts
+- [ ] Fix parenting and normalization
-- [ ] Create vtctld Deployment and Service
+- [x] Create vtctld Deployment and Service
 - [ ] Create PodDisruptionBudgets
 - [ ] Create ConfigMap
 - [ ] Create vttablet service